 By Suzanne F Stevens | February 1, 2017

-When we look back on our life and we ask the philosophic question: “Why did I turn out the way I did?”
+When we look back on your life, will you ask the philosophic question: “Why did I turn out the way I did?”
 Inevitably the answer almost always lies with how we were brought up.
 More specifically, what our mother did or did not do.
 Or what they said or did not say.
 These words of wisdom, daggers of despair, actions of or absent of affections are the foundations of influence that make us who we are today.

 I am no different.
 When I look at my childhood there are the perceived demons of lack of encouragement that haunt me to this day.
 Those absent words of “you can do anything.”
-You can fill your dreams” were words so many little girls crave, and yet the more we search the more they out distance us.
-The voids in our childhood can be the motivators for our success or the crutches or our failures.
+You can fill your dreams” were words so many little girls crave, and yet the more we search the more they outdistance us.
+The voids in our childhood can be the motivators for our success or the crutches of our failures.

-What our mothers says is so powerful and can set a young girl on the path to be something great.
-It is wise to plan your philosophy of family prior to embarking on the most important role of your life – motherhood.
-Unlike a job or business, this role caries the responsibility for eternity.
+What our mothers say is so powerful and can set a young girl on the path to be something great.
+It is wise to plan your philosophy of family prior to embarking on the most important role in your life – motherhood.
+Unlike a job or business, this role carries the responsibility for eternity.
 The words you share will be the words that echo in your daughter’s ears for years.

 Here are some of their words of wisdom: